How often should beer lines be cleaned?+

 How much does tap cleaning cost?+

-We charge $11 per tap with a $66 minimum per visit (covers up to 6 taps).
-For larger systems, the price scales simply — multiply your tap count by $11.
+Starts at $11 per tap, with a $72 minimum per visit.
+For larger systems, the price scales simply with your tap count.
 No hidden fees.

 Do I need to close during cleaning?+